 - On-campus skills development: Eastern’s Enactus chapter and student chapter of the American Marketing Association provide on-campus opportunities for students to further develop their management and leadership skills.

-- Faculty with practical experience: Study with faculty who are both business practitioners and scholars.
+- Expert Faculty with practical experience: Study with faculty who are both business practitioners and scholars.
 Our faculty have practiced (and continue to practice) what they teach.